fernandozhs/neatnik/manual/phenotype.md

 Phenotype(Organism* organism_)
 ```

-Constructs the `Phenotype`, associating it to the referenced input `Organism`.
+Constructs a `Phenotype`, associating it to the referenced input `Organism`.
 &nbsp;